Shawn Phillip

 3. Changes in Behavior or Habits:

-Sudden changes in behavior, habits, or personality traits, such as increased anxiety, impulsivity, or withdrawal from social activities, might suggest the presence of a mental health disorder.
+Sudden changes in behaviors, habits, or personality traits, such as increased anxiety, impulsivity, withdrawal from social activities, compulsive behaviors, or repetitive actions, might suggest the presence of a mental health disorder.
+Example: A person who suddenly avoids friends or starts engaging in obsessive cleaning.

 4. Physical Symptoms without Medical Cause: